vaginessa/blog/blog_posts/2008/03-objective-c-paterns.md

     controller changes data
 -   view is the display. reads data from model. reports user interaction to controller
--   controller. changes the data based on user interaction in the view
+-   controller changes the data based on user interaction in the view

 Target/Action (command):